Maxew42/ML/README.md

   * Train : This notebook can be use to train a pretrained faster rccn model on a specific dataset.
   * Load and execute Model : This notebook is a walk-through presenting how to load a saved model and perform prediction on images in a dataset.

-* Saved model and datasets : More informations on the purpose of these folders can be found in the [main readme](https://github.com/Maxew42/ML).
+* Saved model and datasets : These directories are made to contain the models and datasets.
+As they are too heavy to be hosted on GitHub you will need to download them with the links available in `url_to_*.json`

 ### web-site